agormp/hobohm/README.md

 ...
 ```

 (2) A cutoff value.
-Pairs of items that are more similar than this cutoff are taken to be redundant, and at least one of them will be removed in the final output.
+Pairs of items that are *more similar* than this cutoff are taken to be redundant, and at least one of them will be removed in the final output.

 #### Option -d: pairwise distances

 (1) A text file containing pairwise *distances*, one pair per line.
 All pairs of names must be listed.
+The distance matrix is assumed to be symmetric, and it is only necessary to list one direction for each pair of names.

 ```
 name1 name2 distance